omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Faceted browse page with two categories.
 The categories are highlighted in a red annotation box labelled "Categories"](../modules/modulesfiles/FacetedBrowse-multiCatView1.png)

-Once a user clicks on a category, the resource list will change to display only that category, and the facets will replace the categories in the submenu.
-Users can use a "back" button on the page to return to the full list of categories.
+Once a user clicks on a category, the resource list will change to display only that category (and the column display you have set for that category), and the facets will replace the categories in the submenu.
+Users can use a "back" button on the page to return to the full list of categories and clear their filters.

 ![A faceted browse page with facets visible.
 The category heading shows up above the facets.
 Over that is a button labelled "back."
 Annotations indicate the button, category, and facet headings.](../modules/modulesfiles/FacetedBrowse-multiCatView2.png)